rml-lee/Pizza-Order-Analysis/README.md

 # Pizza Order Analysis

-# Business Task
+# Business Objective
-The goal of this project is to gather actionable insights and identify trends from the provided dataset of a fictitious pizza place.

-**Domain**: Food Service and Hospitality
+This analysis will gather actionable insights and identify trends from the provided pizza place dataset, taking a deeper dive into sales patterns and key performance drivers.
+The goal is to pinpoint opportunities for increased efficiency and revenue by examining the performance of pizza categories and sizes, as well as peak ordering times.
+This will enable data-driven strategies to optimize ingredient inventory, staff scheduling, and targeted marketing for improved profitability.

-## Table of Contents
+# Table of Contents
 - [**Data Source**](#data-source)
 - [**Data Dictionary**](#data-dictionary)
 - [**Data Cleaning & Exploration**](#data-cleaning--Exploration)